solo-io/solo-cop/blogs/workspaces/Intro.md

   * [Service Isolation (recommended)](#service-isolation)
 - [Full Example](#full-example)

-Gloo Mesh Workspaces set the foundation for building a mutli-cluster/multi-tenant service mesh.
-Workspaces serve as a logical separation of services and policies to reduce risk and scope when operating on your environment.
+Gloo Mesh Workspaces set the foundation for building a multi-cluster/multi-tenant service mesh.
+Workspaces serve as a logical boundary for services and policies to reduce risk and scope when operating in a shared environment.

-Workspaces were created for organizations to better represent the logical business functions as it relates to managing services within your company.
+Workspaces were created for organizations to better represent the logical business functions as it relates to managing applications/services within your organization.
 For example, a Workspace could represent the services a team/product/line of business needs to manage.

+## Workspaces

 **What is a Workspace?**

 Workspaces serve a few different purposes as it relates to a service mesh.
+* Policy Enforcement - Workspaces define the scope at which a policy can impact your environment.
+This helps reduce the blast radius of a misconfiguration.
 * Service Discovery - Workspaces must select the clusters and namespace that it represents.
 Services that run in these namespaces will be added to a service discovery group.
 A Developer then will be able to implement service mesh features for these services.
-By default, services within the same Workspace can 'see' other services within the same workspace but not services in other workspaces.
+By default, services within the same Workspace can 'see' all other services within the cluster.
-* Routing - Workspaces are a logical boundary for which services can route to one another.
-To route to services in other workspaces one must import/export with that Workspace.
+* Routing - Workspaces scope the route configuration to impact routing decisions only for services within the Workspace.
+To route to services in other workspaces you must explicitly define these relationships by configuring import/export with that Workspace.
-* Policy Enforcement - Workspaces define the scope at which a policy can impact your environment.
-This helps reduce the blast radius of a misconfiguration.
 * Security - Workspaces set a virtual boundary to protect services from traffic outside of the given Workspace.
 * Gloo Mesh Configuration - Gloo Mesh configs will only apply to the workspace of which they are associated.
 The Gloo Mesh config must be in one of the contained namespaces in a Workspace.

 **How do Workspaces interact with other Workspaces?**

-Most use cases require sevices to communicate with services from other Workspaces.
-To establish a relationship with another Workspace, both Workspaces must agree to the union.
+Most use cases require services to communicate with services from other Workspaces.
+To establish a relationship with another Workspace, both Workspaces must agree to the union akin to how software libraries/packages define their exported objects and other applications can consume them by importing them.
 The source Workspace must `export` its resources and the destination Workspace must `import` the sources resources.
-This is an important security detail to prevent either side from inadvertantly oversharing with other Workspaces.
+This is an important security detail to prevent either side from inadvertently oversharing with other Workspaces.

 Some examples of Workspace relationships
-* Ingress gateway workspace imports Workspaces that will recieve traffic that flows through the gateway.
+* Workspace that manages ingress gateways imports destinations from other Workspaces that will receive traffic that flows through the gateway.
+The other Workspaces will also export their destinations to the gateway Workspace.
-* Services from one Workspace need to communicate with Services in another Workspace so each Workspace imports/exports to the other.
+* Services from one Workspace need to communicate with Services in another Workspace.
+Each Workspace will import/export resources to the other.
-* One Workspace wants to share its APIs with all other Workspaces.
+* A Workspace wants to share its APIs with all other Workspaces.
+It will export the resource to all Workspace.

 ![Gateway Import UI](./images/gateway-import.png)